 So if your kids are good with IT and computers, or are even just savvy enough to use Google to search for “how to hack Qustodio”, then they are going to get around Qustodio easily, and it might potentially take you months until you twig.

-Since I did not have these issues with MMGuardian, which seems to be more secure overall, I would have to recommend MMGuardian over Qustodio, which while not perfect, is more secure and does have better monitoring.
-I will be switching back to mmguardian myself and finding something else for the Amazon tablets.
+I would have to recommend MMGuardian over Qustodio 100%, which while not perfect, is way more secure and does have better monitoring.
+I have switched back to mmguardian myself and had to resort to just DNS filtering for the Amazon tablets and taking them away at bed time.